mattfeltonma/azure-labs/app-gw-app-service-pe/README.md

 * vmAdminUsername - The username for the local administrators of the two virtual machines provisioned.
 This will also be the name of the built-in Domain Administrator in the Active Directory domain.
 * vmAdminPassword - The password assigned to the local administrator account of the virtual machines, the Active Directory domain administrator account, and the sample Active Directory user accounts.
 You can change these later on to improve the security posture of the environment.
 This must be supplied as a secure string.

-2. After the template deploys it will provide the [outputs below](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/outputs?tabs=azure-powershell#get-output-values).
-These outputs will need to be provided to the bash script.
-Record these values.

-* applicationGatewayName - The name assigned to the Application Gateway provisioned in the transit virtual network.
-* appServiceDnsName - The FQDN of the App Service instance provisioned into the workload resource group.
-* transitResourceGroupName - The name assigned to the resource group containing the transit resources such as the Application Gateway and Azure Firewall.
-* workloadKeyVaultName - The name assigned to the Key Vault instance provisioned in the workload resource group.

 ## Post Deployment Steps

-At this point you need to perform the post-deployment task of creating a certificate for the Application Gateway and setting up a https listener on the public IP.
-I have created both a PowerShell (for Windows users) and Bash script (for OSX and Linux users) that will perform the post-installation steps for you.

-The PowerShell script can be run on the development machine deployed as part of the template.
-You can log into the machine using the username and password you configured at deployment.
-Alternatively, if your Azure AD tenant has conditional access policies in place restricting where and from you can authenticate from, you can run the script from your machine.
-Note that you will need to [allow your IP address through the Key Vault instance](https://docs.microsoft.com/en-us/azure/key-vault/general/network-security) deployed into the workload resource group if you run the script from your machine.

-Follow the steps below to run the script:

-1. Open a shell or command prompt and create the following variables:

-* AGW_NAME - Set to the value of the applicationGatewayName output from the deployment.
-* APP_FQDN - Set to the value of the appServiceDnsName output from the deployment.
-* DOMAIN_NAME - Set to the domain name you want the application to have over the public interface of the Application Gateway.
-This domain name should be prefixed with a wildcard such as *.mydomain.com.
-Ensure you use the same domain that you used for the customWebDomain parameter of the Azure deployment.
-* TRANSIT_RG - Set to the value of the transitResourceGroupName output from the template.
-* WORKLOAD_KV_NAME - Set to the value of the workloadKeyVaultName.

-2. Run the app-gateway-configure.ps1 or app-gateway-configure.sh script to complete the setup.

 At this point your application is good to go to be accessed over the public Internet from your own machine.
 If you own the domain you used for the DOMAIN_NAME value you can go about setting up the appropriate DNS records with your DNS provider.
 If you do not own the domain, then you can optionally [modify the hosts file](https://www.groovypost.com/howto/edit-hosts-file-windows-10/) on your machine to resolve the record to the public IP address of the Application Gateway, such as www.mydomain.com.